msp-strath/cs208-logic/pages/index.md

 -  Topic 5 is **Specification and Verification**.

    [Specification and Verification](specify-verify.md) introduces the topic of how we say what we want programs to do, and how we might go about proving those things.
-We look at a simple model of programs, and introduce a new logic, Hoare Logic, to prove specifications of programs.
+We look at a simple model of programs in which we can state some properties of programs.

-   The [page on Hoare Logic](hoare-logic.md) demonstrates the use of Hoare logic on some small examples.
+   The [page on Hoare Logic](hoare-logic.md) introduces Hoare Logic, a logic for proving specifications of programs, demonstrates its use on programs without loops.

    [The lecture slides for this topic](topic05-slides.pdf).